TerraUSD Price Reaches $1.00 on Top Exchanges (UST)

-TerraUSD (UST) traded 0% lower against the U.S. dollar during the 24-hour period ending at 14:00 PM E.T. on March 15th.
-TerraUSD has a market cap of $14.87 billion and approximately $606.41 million worth of TerraUSD was traded on exchanges in the last 24 hours.
-Over the last week, TerraUSD has traded up 0.2% against the U.S. dollar.
-One TerraUSD coin can currently be purchased for approximately $1.00 or 0.00002557 BTC on exchanges.
+TerraUSD (UST) traded 0.2% higher against the US dollar during the twenty-four hour period ending at 13:00 PM E.T. on March 17th.
+Over the last week, TerraUSD has traded down 0.2% against the US dollar.
+One TerraUSD coin can currently be purchased for approximately $1.00 or 0.00002459 BTC on exchanges.
+TerraUSD has a total market cap of $15.14 billion and $534.95 million worth of TerraUSD was traded on exchanges in the last day.

 - Max Property Group (MPG) traded flat against the dollar and now trades at $0.0109 or 0.00000023 BTC.